jones58/MovieListSite/README.md

 - Converted CSV to JSON and added to project.
 - Imported JSON on my home page and made a for loop through the data, using the "v-for" directive.
 - Used Tailwind to style my content, making sure to keep it responsive.
+- See Todo.md for what I'm working on next!

 ## Project Setup